"I sweat when they stuff me in the pressure suits

 But the Coens can't imagine what else folk singers were for if not to express trepidation about having to die for their country.
 And in 1961's folk craze there's still no Vietnam to name Llewyn's generation.
 Vietnam, the war that made Milwaukee famous, that made Walter crazy with PTSD-by-proxy, that gave Dylan's protests songs resonance for a young male populace pinioned by American flag pitchforks at the border between Canada and Cambodia.
-Without a war to name them, the West Village scenesters of Inside Llewyn Davis can only hide under misty white smoke and dark green corduroy; the Coens' color scheme and lighting like what it must feel like walking through an unlit folk museum in the middle of the day while slowly going color blind.
+Without a war to name them, the West Village scenesters of Inside Llewyn Davis can only hide under misty white smoke and dark green corduroy; the lighting perfectly dingy and key lit-perfect, like what it must feel like walking through an unlit folk museum in the middle of the day while slowly going color blind.
 Aurally, there's way too much quiet and too much resonance in every dripping faucet.
-Old Llewyn can hike his guitar all over creation, whip it out and boom it's perfectly tuned and the sound resonates like you're listening to yourself in earphones with a good condenser mic.
+Old Llewyn can hike his guitar all over wintry creation, whip it out and boom it's perfectly tuned and the sound resonates like you're listening to yourself in earphones with a good condenser mic.
 Ne'er does he have to play over clinking cups or drunkards.
 This land was made for being able to whisper at a crowded bar and still be heard from across the table.

 But it's still the best film about elliptical orbits since The Werkmeister Harmonies!